100% of Participating Males Attended College!

 To create a new robust and relevant Achievers program, the Links will not host an Achievers event in 2019.
 Instead they will spend the 2018-19 academic year planning for the implementation of the expanded program.

 The program will target young men and women who exemplify academic achievement, leadership potential and a willingness to empower others through volunteer services.

-During the planning year, we will reach out to local high schools to assess the needs of the target population, as well as local community organizations and civic groups who share their commitment.
-We will also work with existing and new corporate partners to ensure that their curriculum meets the needs of the region's business sector and offers exposure to the careers the young men and women are most likely to pursue.
-We plan to recruit and enroll juniors and seniors in the fall of 2019.
-We welcome all opportunities for partnership, guidance, and support as we embark on this next era of serving the youth of our community.
+During the planning year, they will reach out to local high schools to assess the needs of the target population, as well as local community organizations and civic groups who share their commitment.
+They will also work with existing and new corporate partners to ensure that their curriculum meets the needs of the region's business sector and offers exposure to the careers the young men and women are most likely to pursue.
+They plan to recruit and enroll juniors and seniors in the fall of 2019

 The new program will target both young men and women with the following goals: